Advanced Stroke Coordinator

 - Exams can be taken at one of hundreds of computerized testing stations at any time by scheduling an exam, or at specific testing events set up throughout the year.

 Cost: $250 USD for Members; $350 USD for non-members (additional $250 for review course which must be purchased jointly with exam).
 If the Review Course is offered in-person, the Exam will be taken in-person on the second day of the review course.
-If the Review Course is offered virtually, the computerized exam can be taken at various authorized testing centers across the country, or at another in-person ASC event of your choice.
+If the Review Course is offered virtually, the computerized exam can then be taken at various authorized testing centers across the country (at a day and time of your choice), or at another in-person ASC event of your choice.
+You have up to 1 year to attempt the computerized version of the exam.

 Eligibility requirements include: